mitranim/mitranim.github.io/templates/posts/witcher.md

 Limitations:

-* Increasing the total amount of cards increases lag in some parts of the Gwent UI.
-I suggest using this command 0 times in NG and 1 or 2 times in NG+.
 * Does not add cards which are present in the base North deck.
 Can be added by running `additem` with the appropriate item codes, which can be found on the Witcher wiki.
 See the [Gwent](https://witcher.fandom.com/wiki/Gwent) article.
+* Increasing the total amount of cards increases lag in some parts of the Gwent UI.
+I suggest using this command 0 times in the first playthrough and 1 or 2 times in New Game+.

 #### Console: Beard